-In this capstone course, students assume the roles of merchandise and location planners and allocators for a multi-door retailer.
+Students assume the roles of merchandise and location planners and allocators for a multi-door retailer.
 Using the case study method, students utilize industry technology and advanced Excel applications to analyze and evaluate data to develop allocation strategies to support seasonal assortments and location plans.